DaveBitter/graduation_internship/end_report.md

 ##### The charts

-For the charts I decided to use Victory Charts.
+For the historical data charts I decided to use Victory Charts.
 Like React Native Maps this package provided me with all the functionality I needed.
 It was incredibly easy to build the chart components with this.

+For the live data charts I used a gauge package which I extended with some functionality to be the same as in my hi-fi prototype.
+This was a bit more work, but I managed to do it rather quickly.

 ##### The list